twlab/ReferenceAlignmentBias/README.md

 # Reference Alignment Bias
 ## Workflow used to quantify Reference Alignment Bias for different functional genomic assays in *Quantifying Reference Alignment Bias in Functional Genomics Analyses* (Under Review at Cell Reports Methods)

+*This code was specifically generated for the parameters of the study, and any end users may need to modify it to fit their specific use case.*

 <p align="center">
 <img width="500"  alt="Fig1WorkflowGitHub" src="https://github.com/user-attachments/assets/8e16805c-cf08-4e5b-ae55-414b2c6ff6c5" />
 </p>